platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 This command is also available as `{{% vendor/cli %}} ify`

-The {{% vendor/name %}} cli tool will now ask you a series of questions to determine your project's requirements:
+The {{% vendor/name %}} CLI tool will now ask you a series of questions to determine your project's requirements:

 ```shell
 ❯ {{% vendor/cli %}} project:init